What is Muir-Torre syndrome?

 What are the screening options for Muir-Torre syndrome?

-Screening recommendations for Muir-Torre syndrome are similar to those for Lynch syndrome.
+As outlined above, screening recommendations for Muir-Torre syndrome are similar to those for Lynch syndrome.
 It is important to discuss the following screening options with your doctor, as each individual is different:

 General screening guidelines